Perfect codes in 2-valent Cayley digraphs on abelian groups: Proofs of Theorems and

 Note that $is\in H$ if and only if there exists integer $j$ satisfying $l\mid j$ and $x(j,j)=x(i,0)$.
 Since $x(l,l)=x(l-h,0)$, from the claim, one has $H=\langle(l-h)s\rangle$.
 Since $H$ has ${\rm gcd}(l-h,m)$ cosets in $\langle s\rangle$, by Lemma \ref{lem3}, we get $x(3r,0)+H\subseteq C$ for all $1\leq r \leq {\rm gcd}(l-h,m)/3-1$.
 It follows from Lemma \ref{lem2} and Proposition \ref{pro2} that the desired result is valid. \end{proof}

-\textbf{Acknowledgements}~~ Y. Yang is supported by the National Natural Science Foundation of China (12101575, 52377162) and the Fundamental Research Funds for the Central Universities (2652019319).
-X. Ma is supported by the National Natural Science Foundation of China (11801441, 61976244), and Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSQ024).
+\textbf{Acknowledgements}~~ We are grateful to the referees for useful comments and suggestions.
+Y. Yang is supported by the National Natural Science Foundation of China (12101575, 52377162) and the Fundamental Research Funds for the Central Universities (2652019319).
+X. Ma's research is supported by National Natural Science Foundation of China (Grant No. 11801441, 12326333, 61976244), and Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSQ024).